ha5ha6/judy_blog/_posts/2019-11-11-selected-paper-corl.markdown

 a tactile closed-loop method capable of realizing grasps provided by a coarse initial positioning of the hand above an object
 (1) allows to learn grasp action primitives in a generative manner via maximum entropy deep RL
 **action primitives** include
-  (i) decisions of granular movements of each of the fingers, lifting the end-effector for pick-up
+i) decisions of granular movements of each of the fingers, lifting the end-effector for pick-up
-  (ii) reopening the fingers and adjusting the end-effector position and orientation
+ii) reopening the fingers and adjusting the end-effector position and orientation
-(2)
+(2) MAT overcomes the transfer from sim2real in a high fidelity way by choosing observation and action modalities that maintain small sim2real gaps to real world, such as joint angles, binary tactile contacts, tactile contact Cartesian locations, etc

+- Maximum entropy DRL difficulty requires high sample complexity and training experiences that are diverse in terms of object types, quantities, poses, and clutter levels
+therefore direct learning/transfer learning in real-world becomes difficult

 - Features of MAT
 (1) use tactile and proprioceptive info
 (2) 5 finger motions and larger regrasp movements
 (3) a novel curriculum of action motion magnitude
 (4) careful selection of features that exhibit small sim-to-real gaps

 ### Refs